asmalser-msft/azure-ad-app-integration-content/articles/en_us/servicenow/sso_configure.md

 * If you don't have an Azure AD trial environment, you can get a one-month trial [here](https://azure.microsoft.com/pricing/free-trial/).

 ## Configuring and testing Azure AD single sign-on
-In this section, you configure and test Azure AD single sign-on with ServiceNow or ServiceNow Express based on a test user called "Britta Simon".

 For single sign-on to work, Azure AD needs to know what the counterpart user in ServiceNow is to a user in Azure AD.
 In other words, a link relationship between an Azure AD user and the related user in ServiceNow needs to be established.
 This link relationship is established by assigning the value of the **user name** in Azure AD as the value of the **Username** in ServiceNow.
-To configure and test Azure AD single sign-on with ServiceNow, you need to complete the following building blocks:

-1. **[Configuring Azure AD Single Sign-On for ServiceNow]** - to enable your users to use this feature.
-2. **[Configuring Azure AD Single Sign-On for ServiceNow Express]** - to enable your users to use this feature.
-3. **[Creating an Azure AD test user](#creating-an-azure-ad-test-user)** - to test Azure AD single sign-on with Britta Simon.
-4. **[Creating a ServiceNow test user](#creating-a-servicenow-test-user)** - to have a counterpart of Britta Simon in ServiceNow that is linked to the Azure AD representation of her.
-5. **[Assigning the Azure AD test user](#assigning-the-azure-ad-test-user)** - to enable Britta Simon to use Azure AD single sign-on.
-6. **[

-Note: If you want to configure ServiceNow omit step 2.
-Likewise, if you want to configure ServiceNow Express omit step 1.

 ### Configuring Azure AD Single Sign-On for ServiceNow
 1. Sign-on to your ServiceNow application as an administrator.
 (Example: https://YOUR_TENANT.service-now.com).